-The ZBA normally holds a hearing once a month, on the fourth Monday of the month.
+The ZBA normally holds a hearing on the fourth Monday of every month.

 Hearings are held in the City Council Chamber on the second floor of City Hall beginning at 5 p.m.
 A pre-meeting will take place typically 30 minutes before the meeting begins.